russellbanks/Komac/README.md

 [^1]: If all installers have the same value, that value is put at the root of the manifest to reduce redundancy.
 [^2]: There is much more accurate detection for Inno, Nullsoft, and Burn installers since Komac v2.
 [^3]: The logic for this was contributed by me :) Check [issues](https://github.com/Trenly/winget-pkgs/issues?q=is:issue+author:russellbanks) that I've opened to request this feature for YamlCreate.
+[^4]: Enabled by default.
+Use `wingetcreate settings` to manually disable telemetry.

 ## Usage with GitHub Actions: [WinGet Releaser](https://github.com/vedantmgoyal2009/winget-releaser) 🌟